jamesscottbrown/cv/cv.md

 * Applications of control theory to Synthetic Biology
 * Relationship between natural and engineered systems
-* Information processing in living systems
 * 'Design principles' of living systems
-* Theoretical aspects of synthetic biology
-* Fundamental constraints and performance limits
+* Visualization and Human-Computer Interaction

-## Publications
+## Publications (peer-reviewed journal papers)
-* James Scott-Brown, Harnessing the Cognitive Surplus, *The Science in Society Review (Cambridge edition)*, [Issue 12, Lent 2011](http://camtriplehelix.com/?file=journal/issue-12)
+*  **James Scott-Brown**, Charles Ravarani, Mr. Tilman Flock, M. Madan Babu.
+Visualization.
+Analysis of non-covalent contacts in biomolecules.
+Melis Kayikci, AJ Venkatakrishnan.
+Under review.

+* **James Scott-Brown**, Antonis Papachristodoulou. sbml-diff: A tool for visually comparing SBML models in synthetic biology.
+ACS Synthetic Biology.
+Dec 2016.
+DOI: [10.1021/acssynbio.6b00273](http://dx.doi.org/10.1021/acssynbio.6b00273)

-* J A Scott-Brown et al, How hot can a fire piston get?, *Phys.
-Educ.* 45, 2010, p.32 [doi:10.1088/0031-9120/45/4/F04](http://dx.doi.org/10.1088/0031-9120/45/4/F04)
+* **James Scott-Brown**, O A Cunningham, B C Goad.
+How hot can a fire piston get?, *Physics Education* 45, 2010, p.32 [DOI:10.1088/0031-9120/45/4/F04](http://dx.doi.org/10.1088/0031-9120/45/4/F04)

 ## Talks
+* I have been **invited** to give an oral presentation at the IET Engineering of Biology conference in December 2017.

+* An abstract about interfaces for expressing laboratory protocols was presented orally at the 9th International Workshop on Bio-Design Automation (IWBDA) in August 2017.

-* Talk accepted for the 8th International Workshop on Bio-Design Automation (IWBDA) in August 2016.
+* An abstract about visually presenting and comparing SBML models was presented orally at the 8th International Workshop on Bio-Design Automation (IWBDA) in August 2016.

+## Posters

+* *Visualization of Temporal Logic Specifications*, Eurovis, June 2017.
+* *Visual Comparison of SBML Models*, Computational Modeling in Biology (COMBINE), September 2016

+## Professional service
+* Maintain [visperception.com](http://visperception.com), a bibliography of experimental studies of the perception of visualizations

-## Background
+## Education

 * BA and M.Eng (Cantab) 2014
 * 2013-14: Part IIB of the Engineering Tripos (Merit).
 Completed project on